K9s/gitlab-release-pipeline/README.md

 Unittests are the typical example of the kinds of tasks that `test` jobs should represent.
 Similar to builds care should be taken to ensure that the test tasks are as efficient as possible.
-If at all possible do NOT 'build' anything as doing so during testing as doing invalidates the already built artifact.
+If at all possible do NOT 'build' anything as doing so during testing invalidates the already built artifact.

-In an ideal state the decision to release is purely a function of whether tests pass or not (see [Gates](TODO) for how to ensure a manual interaction occurs)
+In an ideal state, post test stage, there should be high confidence that the artifact __could__ be released.
+RP does support continuous deployment via [RP_ENABLE_CONTINUOUS_DEPLOYMENT](TODO) which turns all manual gates to automatic which means that releases happen without human intervention.

 ### `Publish`